 Friday 2 & Saturday 3 May, 2014: Griffith

-** preferable that people living within the South West region of NSW apply for this workshop as we are trying to grow our networks within this region.
+(preference given to people living in South West NSW for this workshop as we are trying to grow our networks within this region)

 Community Action (Advocacy) workshop for